5 Aplikasi Cermin Layar Gratis Terbaik untuk iPhone/Android/PC/TV 2025

 How do I mirror my iPhone to my TV for free?

-Use AirDroid Cast to wirelessly mirror iPhone screen to TV: Install AirDroid Cast on iPhone and TV, Scan the TV's QR code or enter the pairing code, and tap "Start Casting" for instant mirroring.
+Install AirDroid Cast on iPhone and TV, Scan the TV's QR code or enter the pairing code, and tap "Start Casting" for instant mirroring.
 Free for basic use – perfect for streaming videos or sharing presentations.

 free download DeskIn

-While free screen-sharing programs like AirDroid Cast or LetsView save costs, their restrictions hit hard in real-world use — mirroring to just 2 devices max forces awkward workarounds during team demos, intrusive ads pop mid-presentation, and security gaps risk exposing sensitive client data.
+While free screen-sharing apps like AirDroid Cast or LetsView save costs, their restrictions hit hard in real-world use — mirroring to just 2 devices max forces awkward workarounds during team demos, intrusive ads pop mid-presentation, and security gaps risk exposing sensitive client data.

-After testing dozens of screen mirroring tools, we found the best free screen-sharing programs that work seamlessly across iOS, Android, PC, and Mac.
-These free casting apps each shine in different scenarios: one might excel for team meetings, while another’s better for streaming shows.
+After testing dozens of screen mirroring tools, we found the best free screen-sharing apps that work seamlessly across iOS, Android, PC, and Mac.
+These free casting apps each shine in different scenarios: one might excel for team meetings, while another is better for streaming shows.

 If you're looking for a free screen mirroring tool that's ad-free, commercially available, and high-performance, DeskIn may be just the thing for you - the free version supports connecting up to three devices, and runs stably at low bandwidths, solving the “lag” problem that's so common with free tools!
 Want to see more options?
 Check our top picks to match your needs and start mirroring screens hassle-free today!